-It adds up fast and I’m reeling (lol, no pun intended) from the pressure.
+It adds up fast and I’m “Reel”ing from the pressure.

 While I have enjoyed well-designed, thoughtful artwork on Instagram, only repetitive content seems to do well on the platform.
 Ever heard the same song 83 times on Reels?
 The one that doesn’t even work with the content being shown?
-Rolling down in the deep with your oh no oh no oh no no no no no and getting Up with Cardi B?
-Yep.)
+Yep.

-Thanks to the algorithm, the one that wants to tell you what you want to see, you could follow someone you like and hardly ever see what they post.
-And even though you can post content that isn’t shallow, as Julia Bausenhardt so eloquently puts it in her post on this subject, you can only engage with it in shallow ways.
+And yes, you can post content that isn’t repetitive.
+But as Julia Bausenhardt so eloquently puts it in her post on this subject, you can only engage with it in shallow ways.

 Instagram has become a lonely, antisocial place where creators don’t support other creators.
 You can spend weeks feeding content into the hungry hungry hippo that is Instagram and see very little reward for your effort.

 Instagram, security, and content integrity

 Recently, someone I follow had a scammer impersonating them.
 The impersonator made an account that looked just like the legit account with 001 at the end of the username.
 They started messaging the followers of the legit account and tried getting personal information from them.

 Luckily, the owner of the legit account noticed what was going on quickly.
 Unluckily, when they reported the scam account to Instagram, they refused to remove it.
 It was only removed when several followers of the legit account reported the account as a scammer.

 I have a hard time believing that a company that makes billions of dollars a year with technology so advanced they can target ads to me on things I’ve only expressed private interest in is powerless to control bots and scammers on their platform.